GenericMappingTools/gmt/doc/rst/source/cookbook/features.rst

 **+c**\ QUALITY=100\ **+c**\ REVERSIBLE=YES\ **+c**\ YCBCR420=NO
 **Note**: You will have to specify a *nan* value for integer data types unless you wish that all NaN data values should be replaced by zero.

+Consider setting :term:`IO_NC4_DEFLATION_LEVEL` to reduce file size and to further increase read/write performance.
+Especially when working with subsets of global grids, masks, and grids with repeating grid values, the improvement is usually significant.

 The NaN data value
 ------------------